alpersonalwebsite/react/0-Intro.md

 At future we are going to see...

 1. Routing
-2. Keep UI and URL in sync: particular content for each route (allowing to copy and paste a URL or interact with browser functionality like Go back arrow)
+2. Keep UI and URL in sync: particular content for each route (allowing you to copy and paste a URL on the browser´s address bar, or, interact with other of its control elements like the "Go back" arrow).

+For this, we are going to use `react-router-dom` package.
+I strongly encourage you to take a look to **React Router** [documentation](https://github.com/ReactTraining/react-router).